new-guy/screeps-os/README.md

 - Able to postpone running processes till the next tick because we don't have enough resources
     - Need a getCost() function for the process to allow it to calculate and return its cost
     - Need to be able to assign different amounts of resources based upon different criteria.
 Initially just different resources per class type.
 For example, gatherers vs combat.
 Eventually we need to do that on the Colony AND role/objective (meaning attack, defend, economy) level
-- Able to add too many processes for one tick and have them run over the course of multiple ticks
+- Able to add too many processes for one tick and have them run over the course of multiple ticks.
-- Keep track of CPU usage for each process type.

-### Building Creation

-- Put the building creation logic from the old AI in here.
-- One process per room.
-Need sleeping logic

-## Things we need

-- Colonies need to return sources as being available only if there's an open spot next to them
-- Need a generic way of creating states, transitions, etc